Silvia Corzo: Awards and acknowledgements

 In 2004, she was nominated as the Female News Personality of the Year at the Premio INTE, because of her "warmness and reliability", and in 2005 she was awarded with the Premio Canal Caracol to the best female newscaster.
 In December 2006, she received the Orquídea award to the best female newsreader in Miami.

 In October 2007, she won a "special mention" in the category for best TV feature or report at the Premio Nacional de Periodismo Simón Bolívar.
 In November 2007, Corzo shared, with psychiatrist Lucrecia Ramírez, marine biologist Sandra Bessudo, and golfer María José Uribe, a TAG Heuer-sponsored acknowledgement.

 In 2011, 2013, 2014 and 2016, Corzo was nominated to the India Catalina awards, winning the prize in 2014 as Best News Presenter.
 In 2016, she was also nominated to the TV y Novelas awards, as Best News Presenter.

 Personal life

 Corzo divorced her first husband; she remarried in December 2006.
 She divorced again in June 2008.
 She lives with her son Pablo in Bogotá.
 Between mid 2015 and the last quarter of 2016, her couple was the photographer Mauricio Vélez.

 In 2007, Corzo joined a campaign to raise breast cancer awareness, with another Colombian television personalities.
-In two interviews, Corzo said she joined the campaign because three of her relatives had suffered it.
-During that same year, she developed the chronic fatigue syndrome, condition of which Corzo was able to overcome very quickly.
+In two interviews, Corzo said she joined the campaign because three of her relatives had suffered from breast cancer.
+During that same year, she developed myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).